 You can watch me from noon to 1 p.m.
 Monday through Friday and you can catch my special reports in the 5, 6 and 10 p.m. newscasts.

 I’m no stranger to Tulsa, I’ve been anchoring and reporting in the market since 2014.
-During my time in Tulsa, I’ve been nominated for an Emmy for my anchoring and my reporting has been a part of Murrow award-winning coverage of several major events here in the area, like the Betty Shelby trial and the Sand Springs Tornado.
+I’ve been nominated for an Emmy for my anchoring and reported in Murrow award-winning coverage of several major events here in the area, like the Betty Shelby trial and the Sand Springs Tornado.

 In 2017 I was recognized by TARC Tulsa for 'Charlie’s Story,' a series about a family fighting for their Autistic son’s health coverage.
 To this day, “Charlie’s Story” is one of my favorite reports I’ve done.
 The family graciously shared their struggles with me and together we were able to help so many families in Green Country.

 I moved to Tulsa from Denison, Texas where I anchored for the local NBC/ABC/CW affiliate KTEN-TV.
 I’m a second-generation graduate of the University of Kansas where I earned my Bachelor of Art’s degree in Political Science and Communications.
 Rock Chalk!!
 I’m an Alumna member of Sigma Kappa Sorority and a member of The DAR (Daughters of the American Revolution).